cs3org/OCM-API/IETF-RFC.md

 * REQUIRED providerId (string) - copied from the Share Creation Notification for the Share this notification is about
 * OPTIONAL resourceType (string) - copied from the Share Creation Notification for the Share this notification is about
 * OPTIONAL notification (object) - optional additional parameters, depending on the notification and the resource type

+For example, a notification MAY be sent by a recipient to let the provider know that the recipient declined a share.
+In this case, the provider site MAY mark the share as declined for its user(s).
+Similarly, it MAY be sent by a provider to let the recipient know that the provider removed a given share, such that the recipient MAY clean it up from its database.
+A notification MAY also be sent to let a recipient know that the provider removed that recipient from the list of trusted users, along with any related share.
+The recipient MAY reciprocally remove that provider from the list of trusted users, along with any related share.

 ### Receiving Party Notification